-When to Make Observations:
+When to Make Observations Each Day:

 - 1. If no aircraft activity is planned: - a.
 Make three daily weather observations and report them to MacWeather at 1800 Zulu (Z), 0000Z, and 0600Z. - b.
 On holidays, only two observations need to be reported: morning (1800Z) and evening (0600Z). - c.
-All observations should be recorded and called in to Mac-Weather within 15 minutes of the scheduled time. - d.
+All observations should be recorded and called in to MacWeather within 15 minutes of the scheduled time. - d.
 Begin the observation about 15 minutes before the top of the hour.
 (Weather observations should take 10 to 15 minutes to complete.) - e.
-Call in the observation within five minutes of the hour. - 2.
-If a fixed-wing aircraft is scheduled to arrive: - a.
-Hourly observations begin six hours before an LC-130 and three hours before a Basler or Twin Otter aircraft is scheduled to depart from its original location en route to a remote camp. - b.
+Call in the observation within five minutes of the top of the hour. - 2.
+If an aircraft is scheduled to arrive: - Hourly observations begin six hours before an LC-130 and three hours before a Basler or Twin Otter aircraft is scheduled to depart from its original location en route to a remote camp. - b.
 Hourly observations continue while the aircraft is on the ground at camp. - c.
-If there is a change in the weather before an hour has passed since the last observation, a special observation is reported. - d.
-Observations return to the normal daily schedule when the aircraft departs. - 3.
-If a helicopter is scheduled to arrive, camp personnel should call the hangar Iridium with a weather update between 0715 and 0730 or between 0745 and 0800.
+Observations return to the normal daily schedule when the aircraft departs.